Altinn/altinn-studio-docs/content/architecture/deployment/runtime/_index.md

 ### API Proxy
 API Proxy is needed for controlling credentials and outbound firewall rules from the plattform.
-This might be handled by the API Managment software
+This might be handled by the API Managment software.

 ### API Management
 The plattform requires API managament software to handle SLA ++